 An EVMS is required for all projects with a TPC greater than \$50M.
-In accordance with FAR Subpart 52.234-4, a contractor's EVMS will be reviewed for compliance with EIA-748C, or as required by the contract.
-(Further details on establishing, employing, and maintaining a compliant EVMS are found in DOE G 413.3-10A, EIA-748C, and DOE Integrated Program Management Report (IPMR) Data Item Description (DID)).
+In accordance with FAR Subpart 52.234-4, a contractor's EVMS will be reviewed for compliance with EIA-748 (current version), or as required by the contract.
+(Further details on establishing, employing, and maintaining a compliant EVMS are found in DOE G 413.3-10 (current version), EIA-748 (current version), and DOE Integrated Program Management Report (IPMR) Data Item Description (DID)).

 For projects with a TPC less than \$100M, the contractor may request an exemption from the PMSO from using EVMS.
 For firm fixed-price contracts, a contractor EVMS is not required.
-For projects with a TPC between \$50M and \$100M, if an EIA-748C compliant EVMS is not used, an alternative project control method must be approved by the PMSO.

-The alternate system requirement must be described in the PEP and provided to the contracting officer to be included as a contract requirement.
-Alternative project control methods to be used must include at a minimum a(n) work breakdown structure, integrated master schedule showing critical path, schedule of values, account of planned versus actual work and cost, and EAC.
+For projects with a TPC between \$50M and \$100M, if an EIA-748 (current version), compliant EVMS is not used, an alternative project control method must be approved by the PMSO.
+The alternate system requirement must be described in the PEP and provided to the Contracting Officer to be included as a contract requirement.
+Alternative project control methods to be used must include at a minimum a(n) work breakdown structure (WBS), integrated master schedule showing critical path, schedule of values, account of planned versus actual work and cost, and EAC.